Dayana Immigration Services | info@dayanaimmigration.com | +1-825-461-6189

+Planning to study in Canada is an exciting step toward your future — but understanding the visa process can feel confusing at first.
 At Dayana Immigration Services, we make it simple.
 Our team helps students from around the world apply for and obtain their Canada Study Permit, guiding you from the first application to your arrival on campus.Whether you’re coming for a degree, diploma, or short academic program, we’ll ensure your study permit application in Canada is smooth, compliant, and stress-free.

 A s tudy permit is an official document issued by Immigration, Refugees and Citizenship Canada (IRCC) that allows foreign nationals to study at a designated learning institution (DLI) in Canada.
+It’s not a visa, but it’s usually issued together with a temporary resident visa (TRV) or an Electronic Travel Authorization (eTA) that allows you to enter the country.

-what truly matters — your education and personal growth — while we handle the paperwork and compliance requirements.
+W ith a valid study permit Canada, you can focus on what truly matters — your education and personal growth — while we handle the paperwork and compliance requirements.

 Not exactly.
-While the general rules are the same for everyone, the documents and procedures vary by country
+While the general rules are the same for everyone, the documents and procedures vary by country.

 For example, students from India, Nigeria, and the Philippines often apply through the Student Direct Stream (SDS) — a faster process that requires upfront payment of tuition and proof of language results.
 Other countries follow the regular study permit process.